matter-labs/zksync-web-era-docs/docs/api/hardhat/migrating-to-zksync.md

-# Migrate existing project to zkSync
+# Migration guide

-Do you have a Hardhar project and you want to deploy in on zkSync?
-In this page you'll find all the steps you need to do to migrate an existing Hardat project to zkSync.
+Do you have a Hardhat project and you want to deploy it to zkSync?
+In this page you'll find all the steps you need to do to migrate an existing Hardhat project to zkSync.

 ## Overview